allwefantasy/delta-plus/README.md

 > Notice that if the data which will be written to the delta table have duplicate records, delta-plus will throw exception by default.
-If you wanna do deduplicating, set dropDeduplicate as true.
+If you wanna do deduplicating, set `dropDuplicate` as true.

 Spark Code for Compaction: